 Motor vehicle tax (mrb)

-Do you live in the Netherlands and own a vehicle?
-Then you will have to pay motor vehicle tax (motorrijtuigenbelasting, mrb).
+Are you established in the Netherlands and do you own 1 or more vehicles?
+Then you will have to pay motor vehicle tax (motorrijtuigenbelasting,mrb).
 This applies to:

 Paying motor vehicle tax

 When you register your vehicle, you automatically receive an assessment from the Dutch Tax and Customs Administration (Belastingdienst).
 You pay the motor vehicle tax (also known as road tax) once every 3 months.
 You yourself are responsible for paying the motor vehicle tax in time.
-If you have not received the bill within 1 month you should call the Tax and Customs Administration.
+If you have not received the bill within 1 month you should call the Tax Information Line Cars.

 Foreign number plate